What family friendly attractions are open in Norfolk?

 “The toilets, car park and Hetty’s tea rooms have all reopened, but the children’s play area remains shut.
 We ask all our visitors to adhere to Government guidelines on social distancing.”

 Trails, toilets and car park now open – from 1st July.
 The visitor centre and hides remain closed and there is limited capacity.
 A one-way system is in place and some trails remain closed to keep everybody safe.

 “How have you been affected by the pandemic?
 Have you been issued effective PPE?
 Made redundant?
 Have you given up work to care for loved ones?
 Share your pictures on the facebook page and we’ll add it to our museum collection.”

-“Our llamas are ready and waiting to lead you out of lockdown as soon as restrictions are lifted!
-We expect to be able to open again from 4th July.”
+“Our llamas are ready and waiting to lead you out of lockdown as soon as restrictions are lifted!”

 Gardens, wider estate and car park open now.
 The House is still closed.
 You must pre-book car parking in advance.